 News Releases May 30, 2018

-For more information contact your local John Deere dealer or visit JohnDeere.ca.
+For more information on the new tracks, 700FD Drapers, mobile app and other harvesting equipment from John Deere, contact your local John Deere dealer or visit JohnDeere.ca.

 Deere & Company (NYSE: DE) is a world leader in providing advanced products and services and is committed to the success of customers whose work is linked to the land - those who cultivate, harvest, transform, enrich and build upon the land to meet the world's dramatically increasing need for food, fuel, shelter and infrastructure.
 Since 1837, John Deere has delivered innovative products of superior quality built on a tradition of integrity.
 For more information, visit John Deere at its worldwide website at www.JohnDeere.ca.